circleci/circleci-docs/jekyll/_cci2/local-cli.md

 brew install circleci
 ```

-**Note:** This will install Docker from Homebrew even if Docker for Mac is installed.
+**Note:** If you already have Docker for Mac installed, use `brew install --ignore-dependencies circleci`.

 ### [Alternative] Manual download
 {:.no_toc}